keijak/kaggle-pub/titanic/notes.md

   - Consider log1p transformation to make a long-tail curve closer to a symmetric bell curve.
   - Remove unimportant features to generalize better.

-- Think about relation among data points.
+- Think about hidden relation among data points.
   - Maybe try to cluster by family.
 Families maybe share consequences.

 - Add a column for null vlaue count.
   - Quantifies the amount of information each data point has.

-- Normalize values (x-mean)/stddev

 - Add polynomial features

-- Guess null values from other features.
-  - e.g. Guess age from pclass and sex.

-- Categorical variables: consider one-hot encoding.

 - Grid search
   - Use separate validation data set for CV, to avoid overfitting to the data set.